Support for Survivors

 We are aware that talking to someone who works for the Diocese of Westminster about abuse you experienced within the church may feel daunting or you might not feel that you can trust us.

 Please be assured that everyone who works in the Safeguarding Office has made a commitment to survivors of abuse and are dedicated to ensuring you are heard and that children and vulnerable adults are kept safe.
-You can read more about our Commmittment to Survivors March 2020.
+You can read more about our Commitment to Survivors October 2023.

-We also publish and information leaflet called ‘Hurt by Abuse’ which outlines what you can expect from the Safeguarding Office and the support available.
-Unfortunately, we are not able to send hard copies of these out by post at present due to the limitations to travel by Covid-19.
-We will resume this service once restrictions are lifted.
+We also publish an information leaflet called ‘Hurt by Abuse’ which outlines what you can expect from the Safeguarding Office and the support available.

 If you don’t feel ready to talk to us just yet…